MicrosoftDocs/win32/desktop-src/direct3dtools/pix/pix-instrumenting.md

 ## Annotate your code with PixEvents

 For installation and usage information, see [WinPixEventRuntime](https://devblogs.microsoft.com/pix/winpixeventruntime/).
-The source code is also available in the GitHub reposirory [PixEvents](https://github.com/microsoft/PixEvents).
+The source code is also available in the GitHub repository [PixEvents](https://github.com/microsoft/PixEvents).